Present Your Research at RDD Europe 2025

 Heather Jameson

-High Delivered Dose in a Single Inhalation for Carrier-Based Formulations by Retaining Carrier-Fraction in DPI Blister
+High Delivered Dose in a Single Inhalation for Carrier-Based Formulations by Retaining Carrier-Fraction in Dry Powder Inhaler Blister

 Michael Vernizzi